Contact Us

 d. form ad hoc committees as needed

-Following the closing of the application period, the Public Art Commission will be composed of nine members, with one appointed by the Mayor and the remaining members appointed by City Council.
+The Public Art Commission is composed of nine members, with one appointed by the Mayor and the remaining members appointed by City Council.
 Every member who is not also a member of the Council shall (i) be a resident of or have their place of work in the City of Richmond, (ii) hold no office of profit under the City government, and (iii) have considerable knowledge of and experience in the visual or performing arts.
 Of the Council’s eight appointees, at least four shall be arts professionals, one shall be a member of either the Urban Design Committee or the City Planning Commission, and one shall be a member of Council.

 The term of a member who also serves on Council, the Urban Design Committee, or the City Planning Commission shall last until such member is succeeded on those bodies or resigns from the Commission.
 The Council shall appoint successors to such members at its first meeting following the end of any such member’s term.
 The terms of members who are arts professionals shall be three years.
 The terms of members not described shall be two years.
 An incumbent member shall be eligible for reappointment, but no member shall serve more than two consecutive terms.
 Please note that all members of the Commission shall serve without compensation.